FunPhase: A Periodic Functional Autoencoder for Motion Generation via Phase Manifolds: Introduction

 Despite recent progress in generative modeling, learning motion remains a challenging problem due to the complex coupling between spatial geometry and temporal dynamics \cite{wang2019spatio}.
 Generic diffusion or autoregressive models that excel in visual and language domains often fail to produce physically plausible results.
 The difficulty arises from the sparsity and highly nonlinear structure of the motion space, which can lead to artifacts such as root drift, inconsistent contacts, or temporal jitter \cite{zhu2023human}.

 A promising direction to address these issues is the use of \emph{phase representations}, which encode the temporal progression of motion in a compact, interpretable form~\cite{starke2022deepphase}.
 Recent work, such as \textit{DeepPhase} \cite{starke2022deepphase}, shows that phase-aware representations significantly improve motion alignment and prediction.
-However, existing models remain limited in scalability, restricted to fixed skeletons, and are not easily extensible to probabilistic or generative frameworks.
+However, existing models remain restricted to fixed skeletons and narrow motion distributions, and are not easily extensible to probabilistic or generative frameworks.

-Our idea in this research is to extend the learned manifold framework to an expressive space compatible with modern generative models and capable of representing diverse datasets.
+Our idea is to overcome the limitations of frame-based motion representations by formulating motion as a continuous spatio-temporal function.
 We introduce \textbf{FunPhase}, a \emph{functional periodic autoencoder} that learns a phase manifold for motion while reconstructing motion as a continuous spatio-temporal function rather than a discrete frame sequence.
 This functional formulation not only produces smooth trajectories that can be sampled at arbitrary temporal resolutions but also provides a natural interface for integrating physics priors \cite{wang2025fundiff}, which are of fundamental importance in the motion domain \cite{yuan2022physdiff}.
 Moreover, it scales across heterogeneous skeletons and unifies motion prediction and generation within a single interpretable framework.
 Our architecture builds upon the functional generative framework \cite{wang2025fundiff}, while preserving the interpretability of phase decomposition introduced in DeepPhase~\cite{starke2022deepphase}.

-The main contributions of this work are summarized as follows: \begin{enumerate} \item We propose \textbf{FunPhase}, a functional extension of the Periodic Autoencoder that reconstructs motion as a spatio-temporal function while preserving a meaningful phase manifold; \item We demonstrate the versatility of FunPhase across downstream tasks, including motion super-resolution and partial-body motion completion; \item We introduce a proof-of-concept \emph{Neural Motion Controller} operating in the learned phase manifold, enabling phase-aligned and temporally consistent control; \item We employ FunPhase latents for \emph{motion generation via diffusion in functional space}, achieving state-of-the-art performance on standard benchmarks.
-We further show that phase features substantially improve denoising stability and generation quality over baseline models. \end{enumerate}